drakkan/sftpgo/docs/service.md

 ## Linux

+The easiest way to run SFTP as a service on Linux is to download and install the pre-compiled deb/rpm package.
+This section describes the procedure to use if you prefer to build SFTPGo yourself or if you download a pre-built release as tar.

 For Linux, a `systemd` sample [service](../init/sftpgo.service "systemd service") can be found inside the source tree.

-Here are some basic instructions to run SFTPGo as service using a dedicated `sftpgo` system account, please run the following commands from the directory where you downloaded SFTPGo:
+Here are some basic instructions to run SFTPGo as service using a dedicated `sftpgo` system account.
+Please run the following commands from the directory where you downloaded SFTPGo:

 ```bash
 # create the sftpgo user and group